Hone logo

 Key Requirements:

-• The function must return a new list; it should not modify the original data_list.
+• The function must return a new list containing the randomly selected elements from the input list.

-• The order of elements in the returned sample does not matter.
+• The order of elements in the returned sample list should be randomized.

 Expected Behavior: